mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     After your General damages a minion, reactivate and take control of it until the end of your turn.

 name:     Munch
-text:     Steal Health from an enemy minion for each friendly Shadow Creep (but not more than its Health).
+text:     Steal ❤️ from an enemy minion for each friendly Shadow Creep (but not more than its ❤️).

 name:     Nekomata
 text:     **Dying Wish**: Draw two minions with **Dying Wish** from your deck.

 name:     Nightshroud
-text:     **Bond**: Your General steals 1 Health from the enemy General for each other friendly Arcanyst.
+text:     **Bond**: Your General steals 1❤️ from the enemy General for each other friendly Arcanyst.

 name:     Shadow Nova
 text:     Turn a 2x2 area into Shadow Creep.

 name:     Shadow Sister Kelaino
-text:     Whenever an enemy takes damage, restore 1 Health to your General.
+text:     Whenever an enemy takes damage, restore 1❤️ to your General.

 name:     Shadowdancer
-text:     **Deathwatch**: Restore 1 Health to your General.
+text:     **Deathwatch**: Restore 1❤️ to your General.

 name:     Vellumscry
 text:     Destroy a friendly minion to draw three cards.